Skip to content

 entries_list = list(self.memory_entries)

-First, the method checks for empty memory and converts the deque to a list for sorting operations.
-This conversion is necessary because deques don't support the sorting operations required.
+First, the method checks for empty memory and converts the deque to a list for sorting operations optimized for data processing priorities.

-Next, the algorithm sorts entries using a composite key that considers both importance and chronological order:
+Next, the algorithm sorts entries using a composite key that considers importance, chronological order, and data processing stage priority:

 entries_to_keep = entries_list[-keep_count:]

-Finally, the method updates the memory structure and logs the cleanup operation:
+Finally, the method updates the memory structure and logs the cleanup operation with data processing metrics:

 # Update deque